Your practical guide to saving energy and money at home.

-Chances are that almost every home owner in the UK could save money and energy by implementing at least one of these ideas.
+Almost every home owner in the UK could save money and energy by implementing at least one of these ideas.
+There’s an easy swap for every room in a typical house – after all small changes can make a big difference to the environment and your pocket!

-The infographic’s 50 ways your home could save the earth are as follows:
+Top 50 ways your home could save the planet are:

 - Being green doesn’t require spending lots of money on fancy gadgets.
 An environmentally-responsible home not only saves you money, but saves the earth too.